Joan Reynolds

 April7

 The reason for this post is while I left that church only a couple years after I arrived, my friend was not so fortunate; when she finally did leave a great deal of damage had been done to her spirit.
 As she says, she walked away from Jesus for a long while after that, although He certainly never left her.
-Just last week she renewed he commitment to Him and her terrible anxiety of the last decade or more has finally begun to lift from her.
+Just last week she renewed her commitment to Him and her terrible anxiety of the last decade or more has finally begun to lift from her.
 The prescription of anti depressants a current doctor had given her sent her into a tailspin and then to the emergency room of the nearest hospital last week.
 After all the tests were run, she realized that there was no physical reason for the anxiety tearing her apart.
 After that she recommitted her life to God through Jesus and she went home, literally and figuratively, to a new life with no more anti depressants.
-I spoke with her today and she sounds more like the hopeful young woman I met forty years ago than the one I have spoken to by phone for years.
+I spoke with her today and she sounds more like the hopeful young woman I met forty years ago than the one I have spoken to by phone in recent years.
 Total dependence on Him is the fastest way to rid ourselves of anxiety and also by truly trusting the outcomes of our situations to His love and care.
 He does not disappoint, though the way he takes us may be new or unusual, often I find they were never even on my dashboard.
 Looking back there is not one that I would have wanted to miss!

 Thoughts are not prayers